 - Chinese foreign direct investment (FDI) in the Lao People's Democratic Republic is increasing at a

 - Despite the global financial crisis, the economy of the Lao People's Democratic Republic has performed moderately well.

 - Gross domestic product has reported steady growth at above 7%, and it is projected to continue growing continuously in the coming years.

 - Investment Promotion Department, operating under the Ministry of Planning and Investment, formerly known as the Department for Promotion and Management of local and foreign investment, manages the foreign direct investment system and reviews investment applications in Agreement to the Investment Promotion Law.

 - Lao National Chamber of Commerce and Industry established in 1989

-is an independent body which represents the business community in Laos.
+is an independent body that represents the business community in Laos.